jgpc42/jmh-clojure-task/README.md

 java -cp classes:../target/jmh.jar jmh.main '{:type :quick}'
 ```

 Note again that even when running as an uberjar, we still need to create the `classes` directory beforehand to enable the dynamic compilation.
-Also, we copy `jmh.edn` to working directory so it can be found by the runner.
-This file can also be packaged as a jar resource so this step is unnecessary.
+Additionally, we copy `jmh.edn` to the working directory so it can be found by the runner.
+This file can also be packaged as a jar resource so this step is optional.
 Running with `-Dfile.encoding=UTF-8` is also advisable depending on your platform due to the unicode characters JMH can output.

 The procedure for other tools should be similarly straightforward.